Dukkah or Duqqa is a Middle-Eastern and Egyptian nut, herb, and spice blend used as a dip for bread and a condiment for veggies.

 By: Nico Pallotta

-Dukka or Duqqa is a Middle-Eastern and Egyptian nut, herb, and spice blend used as a dip for bread and a condiment for veggies.
+Dukkah or Duqqa is an Egyptian nuts and spice blend used as a dip for pita bread and olive oil or sprinkled on hummus, veggies, soups, and other dishes.

 Prep Time: 5 minutes